My Story

 -

 Who says I’d be a terrible person if I worked for a private company?
-(The answer: me, no-one else is saying this)

 -